Washburn Shops, 219

 - Director, Management Information Systems Program

 I also enjoy working closely with student teams on their MQP and IQP projects, which I help them set up in sponsoring organizations.
 For example, one of my IQP teams developed a multilingual website for the Family Health Center of Worcester.
 One of my MQP teams developed a prototype dashboard for executives at The Hanover Group to help them monitor progress of computer application development projects.
+Another MQP team did a data analytics project for a healthcare organization that examined its physician-patient communication patterns on the patient portal.
 These projects involve students in finding solutions to current problems in organizations, and they keep me up-to-date with the computing concerns of organizations.

 My research program supports my teaching interests.
 I work with organizations to help them determine how best to use computing technologies.
-Currently, I have a grant from the National Science Foundation that supports my studies of how healthcare providers can use electronic health records systems to improve the quality of, and access to healthcare, while also reducing costs.
+With funding from the National Science Foundation I and an interdisciplinary team of researchers studied of how healthcare providers can use electronic health records systems to improve the quality of, and access to healthcare, while also reducing costs.
+Another NSF funded project is developing a diabetes support app.
 The executives I meet through my research often come to WPI to talk in student classes.
 My students have the most recent information about how computing technologies are being used in organizations because I integrate the knowledge gained from my research into my teaching.

 - Healthcare Information Systems and Technologies